• Skip to main content

 This mock is listed on EDS Football’s 2026 NBA Mock Draft Database.

-Maybe the most talented freshman in the nation this year.
+The most talented freshman in the nation this year, and he is pro ready.

 Honestly, you can put Peterson-Boozer-Dybantsa in any order up in the top three.

-4. Brooklyn Nets, Caleb Wilson, PF, North Carolina
+4. Sacramento Kings, Caleb Wilson, PF, North Carolina

-After that elite trio there is a drop off to everyine else, but Wilsonb is a blue chip prospect in his own right.
+After that elite trio there is a drop off to everyine else, but Wilson is very much a (Carolina) blue chip prospect in his own right.

 keaton wagler